 When I wrote the essay “The Curses, the Fates, the Races, the Fakes, the Faces, the Names of The Game of Death; or, The Game of Death,” I only meant to illustrate a common point about how Asian men are denied a perception of full humanity; to that end, I deliberately misread Bruce Lee’s posthumous film The Game of Death as an allegory of Asian male self-regard, pointing out the various ways Lee’s face and image are appropriated.
 I wrote: “I may be criticized for obtuse misreading.
 But misreading is a fine way to approach miswriting, and to being misread.”

 But what I didn’t expect was that the essay itself would eventually be misread, and that I would do the misreading.
 I find that whenever I look at my writing after entombing it in publication, look at it after I know that other people have seen it, the writing always seems to express something other than I intended, as if it’s been possessed, rewritten by a doppelganger.
-And now, as if I had no choice, I’ve returned.
+And now, as if I had no choice, I’ve returned. ((Despoiler Alert: The characters and incidents portrayed herein are fictitious, and any similarity to the name, character, or history of any persons is entirely coincidental and unintentional; death, eternal punishment, for anyone who opens this casket.))

 The Pyramid Scheme